nacil4/kooroshariyaee.github.io/_pages/publications.md

 ## **Manuscripts**
 ### In progress
-* **Ariyaee, Koorosh.** Lateral in Central Kurdish: An acoustic study.
+* **Ariyaee, Koorosh.** Laterals in Central Kurdish: An acoustic study.
 In R. Falahati & Z.
 Ghane (Eds.), *The Handbook of Phonetics and Phonology of Modern Iranian Languages*.
 Springer.
 * **Ariyaee, Koorosh.** Triggers and targets: nasals and vowels in Tehrani Persian.
 In A.